commercialhaskell/stack/doc/commands/clean_command.md

 stack clean --full
 ~~~

-`stack clean` deletes build artefacts for one or more project packages specified
+`stack clean` deletes build artefacts for one or more project packages.

+By default:

-as arguments.
-If no project packages are specified, all project packages are
+* all project packages are cleaned.
+Pass one or more project package names to
-cleaned.
+  specify individual project packages; and

+* the `dist` directory and all of its subdirectories in the Stack work directory
+  for each relevant project package are deleted.
+Pass the flag `--omit-this` to
+  omit, from cleaning, the `dist` work directory (see `stack path --dist-dir`)
+  and its subdirectories currently in use.

-`stack clean --full` deletes the project's Stack working directory.
+`stack clean --full` deletes the Stack work directories of the project and its
+project packages.